-Sending data
+Receiving data

-Any Expedition data can be sent to a WTP remote channel / function number using the control on the right hand side of Dfw2Exp.
-Simply click in the cell immediately to the right of the desired Expedition channel you wish to send data from and select the Remote channel from the pop-up list.
+Dfw2Exp allows data defined in Dfw's j\varsxx.d file to be passed to Expedition.
+The default mappings are listed below.
+Any other Dfw channel defined in j\varsxx.d can be mapped to any Expedition User channel using the control on the left hand side of Dfw2Exp.
+Simply click in the cell immediately to the right of the desired Dfw channel and select the Expedition user channel from the pop-up list.